ooddle

 When to Use

 Pregnant women, people with high blood pressure, and anyone with cardiac issues should consult a clinician before adding any pranayama practice.
+The technique is generally safe, but specific medical contexts deserve specific guidance.

 How ooddle Builds This Into Your Day